MarcelMeurer/WVD-Hydra/avd-agent-need-assistance.md

 }
 ```
 If you rollout a new host, make sure to reapply this settings.
 That can be done in Hydra -> Host Pool -> New Session Host Rollout -> Run script or script collection after deployment

-### Update Hydra (2nd option)
-If disabling UPD is not an option, you can test the hotfix of Hydra as a 2nd option: There is a new release of Hydra available from today containing the hotfix to handle failed hosts.
-This will not remove the error message but should shows the correct sessions and handle autoscaling also for hosts in the **"Need Assistance"** mode.
-Please monitor your environment after update/hotfix: [How to update Hydra](https://github.com/MarcelMeurer/WVD-Hydra?tab=readme-ov-file#updates-and-releases)

 ---